joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 *Remark*: In general, take a screenshot of the summary report in JMeter to explain what is happening.

 **Deliverables:**

-*Remark*: Make sur you have the cookies are kept between two requests.
+*Remark*: Make sure you have the cookies are kept between two requests.

 1. Be sure the delay is of 0 milliseconds is set on `s1`.
 Do a run to have base data to compare with the next experiments.